NanoScaleDesign/nanoscaledesign.github.io/profile/index.rst

 .. title: Profile
 .. slug: profile
-.. date: 2016-02-11 02:31:10 UTC+09:00
+.. date: 2016-11-11 03:54:00 UTC+09:00
-.. tags:
+.. tags: James Cannon, Profile, Curriculum Vitae, Resume, Kyushu University, The University of Tokyo, University of Surrey
 .. category:
 .. link:
-.. description: Curriculum Vitae for James Cannon
+.. description: Curriculum Vitae for James Cannon, Kyushu University
 .. type: text

-I am a contract assistant professor within the Mechanical Engineering department at Kyushu University (Fukuoka, Japan) and deputy-director of the `School of Engineering International Centre`_.
+I am a contract associate professor within the Mechanical Engineering department at Kyushu University (Fukuoka, Japan) and deputy-director of the `School of Engineering International Centre`_.
 My position allows me to combine my interests concerning modern teaching methods and internationalisation with research into nano-scale thermo-physical properties of liquids and solids.

 Curriculum Vitae
 ----------------